Diaoeous/scibowl/README.md

 ## How does this work?

-Read the **Setup** section, which deals with about setting up `scibowl.sty` with your own problem directory. `scibowl.sty` assumes you have all question files in a single folder, which I'll call the problem database.
+Read the **Setup** section, which deals with setting up `scibowl.sty` with your own problem directory. `scibowl.sty` assumes you have all question files in a single folder, which I'll call the problem database.

 The rest is pretty user-friendly -- follow the samples!
 I've included the details below, though, for reference.